-Once you have mastered hummus basics, check out the ideas below and make your hummus beyond the ordinary.
-Hummus is terrific as a dip or spread.
-Enjoy it often – it’s good for you!
+Once you have mastered hummus basics, check out the ideas below the recipe to take your hummus beyond the ordinary.
+Enjoy it often – it’s good for you.
+I love to dip carrots, radishes, and cucumbers in my hummus.
+Or try it on sandwiches as a replacement for mayo.

 1 (15 oz can) garbanzo beans (chickpeas), drained and rinsed